microsoft/accessibility-insights-service/README.md

 ### 3. Run test in watch mode

--   You can run tests whenever source code is modified in watch mode.
+-   Goto the package you want to watch for.
+You can run tests whenever source code is modified in watch mode.

     ```bash
           npm run watch:test